Technologicat/DiverseKerbalLasses/README.md

 ![Gothy lasses](gothy.png)

-### Lass GIMP File [MISSING]
+### Lass GIMP File

-If you want to mix and match your own kerbal heads using features from this pack, the best way to do that is to use the GIMP to open the original .xcf file, which is provided below.
+If you want to mix and match your own kerbal heads using features from this pack, the best way to do that is to use the GIMP to open the original `.xcf` file [[kerbalGirl_Base_2.xcf](kerbalGirl_Base_2.xcf)], which is provided below.
 A number of layers corresponding to different colors for different features are included, or you can make your own.
 This will be updated with new options as they become available.

-To make a customized texture using the file, just open it, enable, disable and modify layers as you like, and then export it to GameData/TextureReplacer/Heads.
-Also, don't forget to add the exported filename to one of the .cfg files in the TextureReplacer directory under femaleHeads!
+To make a customized texture using the file, just open it, enable, disable and modify layers as you like, and then export it to `GameData/TextureReplacer/Heads`.
+Also, don't forget to add the exported filename to one of the `.cfg` files in the `TextureReplacer` directory under `femaleHeads`!

 This file was last updated on 2015-7-11.

 *[Update March 2020, by Technologicat: These install instructions are outdated.
-For up-to-date instructions on installing textures to TextureReplacer, see [the README](https://github.com/ducakar/TextureReplacer) in TR's official GitHub repo.]*
+For up-to-date instructions on installing textures to TextureReplacer, see [the README](https://github.com/ducakar/TextureReplacer) in TR's official GitHub repo.
+The SHA256 checksum of the `.xcf` differs from the original; Corax said it's probably due to layer visibility changes.
+The file has been tested to work in GIMP 2.8.]*

 Note: I don't think Photoshop will support the .xcf format, but I admit I don't know since I don't use Photoshop.
 GIMP is free in any case, but if you really want a .psd file or whatever Photoshop takes these days, I think it can be arranged.